webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 ### [Alternators](/orientation/propulsion/#Alternators)

-There is a BMV relay that turns on the 12v-to-24v charger when the voltage of the buffer battery goes above 12.9v for 30 seconds.
+There is a BMV-712 relay that turns on the 12v-to-24v charger when the voltage of the buffer battery goes above 12.9v for 30 seconds.
 It imidiately turns off when voltage drops below 12.7v.
-It’s configured this way to take advantage of the 12v alternators presently installed.
+It’s configured this way to take advantage of the 12v alternator presently installed.

+HPI is 8 pole pairs

 ## Electric Winch